Gandji94/MachineLearning/README.md

 The following repository showcases different projects in which machine learning was used
 1. Predicting the Profit of Start Ups in California, Folrida and New York (Regression)
 2. Predicting a Bundesliga team's Season outcome (Classification)
-3. Predicting the price of different Cars
+3. Predicting the price of different Cars (inludes a Deep Learning model as well)

 Source of the data sets:
 Start Ups=> https://www.kaggle.com/code/nitinchoudhary012/startup-business-profit-prediction